ndaneil/matterdoor/README.md

 	}
 }
 ```
 After some initialisation steps, all pixels of the strip are off.
 We store the current and the next state in separate variables.
 This allows us to transition between these in a smooth way.
 The `maxbrightness` variable sets the maximum brightness any color channel will have.
-It can be increased to 255 if the device is to be used in bright areas, but note that this will result in extra power consumption.
+It can be increased to 255 if the device is to be used in bright areas, but note that this will result in increased power consumption.
 The `currbrightness` variable stores the current brightness level, which is used during transitions between different states.
 If `Instance().currentState` does not match the state within the thread, the `nextState` gets updated and the following steps will occur:
 1. The brightness of the current animation is decremented at each iteration.
-2. When the brightness reaches 0, the state is updated to the new one, meaning that this iteration will display the new animation.
+2. When the brightness reaches 0, the state is updated to the new one, meaning that starting this iteration, the new animation is displayed.
 3. The brightness is incremented at each iteration until `maxbrightness` is reached.

-The `cntr` is a variable which is used as the time-dependent parameter of the `drawFree` and `drawX` animations. `led_strip_update_rgb` is called in each iteration to set the LED pixel states on the display.
-The next functions we examine are `set()`, `clearAll()` and `flicker()` which are used by the animation functions (`drawX()`, `drawFree()`):
+ `cntr` is a variable which is used as a time parameter of the `drawFree` and `drawX` animations to signal which frame to draw. `led_strip_update_rgb` is called in each iteration to set the LED pixel states on the display based on the contents of the `pixels` array.

+ The next functions we examine are `set()`, `clearAll()` and `flicker()`, which are used by the animation functions (`drawX()`, `drawFree()`):

 ```c
 void AppTask::set(int x, int y, int r, int g, int b){